 - 1.7 7.
 Arteckin OBD2 Splitter Male to 2 Female Extension Cable

 - 1.8 8.
 Vgate Male to Dual Female OBD2 Extension Cord

 - 1.9 9.
 Fotag 16 pin OBD2 Splitter Extension Cable

 - 1.10 10. iKKEGOL 16 Pin Male to 3 Female OBD2 Splitter Extension Cable

 - 2 What Is An OBD2 Extension Cable?

 - 3 When Do You Need An OBD2 Extension Cable?

 - 4 Final Thoughts

-This 2-in-1 OBD2 extension cable from BBFly is a solid option if you want to expand the potential of your OBD2 port.
-The flat profile of the wire means it will work with basically any engine, and the wire is nicely flexible, too.
+This 2-in-1 OBD2 extension cable from BBFly is a reliable option if you want to expand your OBD2 port’s potential.
+The wire’s flat profile means it will work with basically any engine, and the wire is nicely flexible, too.

-As far as build quality, the BBFly-A9 will stand up to plenty of use.
-Our only gripe is that the inside contacts use hot glue as an insulator, rather than a heat sink.
-Having said that, the durability is high, and the all-pin passthrough makes it a very versatile cable.
-It also allows for easy modifications, if you need to change which side the cable runs from.
+Regarding build quality, the BBFly-A9 will stand up to plenty of use.
+Our only gripe is that the inside contacts use hot glue as an insulator rather than a heat sink.
+Having said that, the durability is high, and the all-pin pass-through makes it a very versatile cable.
+It also allows for easy modifications if you need to change which side the cable runs from.